List of Kilimanjaro Equipment and Packing List

 Antacids Bismuth sabsalicylate (ie. Pepto-Bismol)

-Anti-diarrhoea; Loperamide hydrochloride (ie. Immodium)
+Anti-diarrhea; Loperamide hydrochloride (ie. Immodium)

 Altitude illness medicine; Acetazolamide* (diamox), Dexamethazone*, Nifedipine*